niten2/test_tasks/stock/README.md

-# RoR test task
-# A task
+# Stock Site

 Develop a prototype warehouse accounting system, in which the
-- accounting,
+- accounting
-- arrival,
+- arrival
-- the departure of goods in the warehouse.
+- the departure of products in the warehouse

-Development platform: Ruby on Rails.

-Cargo characteristics
+# Cargo characteristics #

 ## Each type of cargo stored in a warehouse has the following characteristics: